Lumberjack World Championship: Jack and Jill

-A bucking contests where a man and woman, or two women, compete for the best time to cut through a 20 in white pine log.
+A bucking contests where a man and woman compete for the best time to cut through a 20 in white pine log.
 Starting cuts of no more than 1/2 in deep, in order to set the teeth of the saw, are allowed.
 Timing starts on the signal "go" and ends when the block is severed.
 Logs must be cut completely through.

+Team Mercier/Naud placed first with a time of 7.65 seconds, Team Bouquin/King came in next at 8.51 seconds, and Slingerland/Slingerland placed third at 10.43 seconds.
 The world record for the Jack and Jill event was set in 2010 by Dave Jewett and Lindsay Daun with a time of 6.00 seconds.